MikeBoyle24/MikeBoyle24.github.io/index.md

 # Michael Boyle
 <p> Hi!
-My name is Michael Boyle and i am currently enrolled at Mount Aloysius College in Cresson, PA.
-I am and IT major witha focus in Cyber Security, on this website you can find out all sorts of things about me!</p>
+My name is Michael Boyle and I am currently enrolled at Mount Aloysius College in Cresson, PA, I am originally from Swedesboro,NJ.
+I'm an IT major witha focus in Cyber Security, on this website you can find out all sorts of things about me!</p>
 # Headshot (Photo)
 <a href="images/IMG-0421.PNG" title="My headshot"> My headshot!</a>
 # Previous Job Experience